-Liberty German & Abigail Williams: Reward In Murders Of Indiana Girls Over $200k
+Liberty German, Abigail Williams: Reward In Murders Of Indiana Girls Over $200k

 A family friend and member of the lodge, Scott Wilbern, told WISHTV the event is meant to “…celebrate the lives of Liberty and Abby… to do good things in light of this dark situation.”

-The benefit will take place on both Friday and Saturday nights from 7 to 10 p.m.
+The benefit will take place on both Friday and Saturday nights from seven to 10 p.m.
 Eastern Time at the Moose Family Center, located at 3601 Union Street in Lafayette.
 Individuals who attend will be able to take part in competitions such as corn hole, darts, and Texas hold ’em, according to WISHTV.

 Information Sought in Investigation into Deaths of Liberty German and Abigail Williams https://t.co/sEC4WqS7bH via @FBIIndianapolis pic.twitter.com/Zg4kZr7hPV